GvoFor/webmon/docs/specification.md

 ### Sign Up Form

-All the same as for "Sign In" form, but the link in the text under form leads to "Sign In" form, and there is an extra field: _repeat password_ which has same constraints as _password_, and its content should match with _password_'s content for successful submission.
+All the same as for "Sign In" form, but the link in the text under form leads to "Sign In" form, and there is an extra field: _confirm password_ which has same constraints as _password_, and its content should match with _password_'s content for successful submission.